-Yesterday, on my 40th birthday, I biked 100 hilly miles up the Hudson River and back.
+Yesterday, on my 40th birthday, I biked 100 hilly miles up New York City's Hudson River and back.
 I’ve been biking for a year, usually going 25-50 miles, but never 100.
 Though I was cursing every hill for the last 30 miles, I think it’ll be easier in the future.

 I’ve only been doing this for a year, but love it.
 For those that might be interested, here’s the story:

 History / Inspiration

 In February 2008, I went to India for a month.

 I went to Bangalore, Hyderabad, and Calcutta, but stayed near my center-city hotels.
 Walked city streets and alleyways.